 - The Teaching Academy fund-raising program was featured in Inside Higher Ed.

 - Six NMSU faculty members who participated in the Teaching Portfolios Workshop at the Teaching Academy had their portfolios included in the book, The Teaching Portfolio by Peter Seldin, Elizabeth Miller and Clement Seldin.

-- The Teaching Academy fund-raising program was selected by POD Network as a finalist for their Innovation Award.
+- The Teaching Academy fund-raising program was selected by POD Network, the national faculty development organization, as a finalist for their Innovation Award.

 - Director Tara Gray was invited to present on the Academy and the Academy’s fund-raising efforts to Montana State University, New Mexico Highlands University, the 66 universities in the SUNY system, and Higher Colleges of Technology in the United Arab Emirates.

-- The Teaching Academy membership program was selected by POD Network as a finalist for their Innovation Award.
+- The Teaching Academy membership program was selected by POD Network, the national faculty development organization, as a finalist for their Innovation Award.

-- The Higher Learning Commission accreditors told the Academy staff and representatives from the Academy Advisory Board that the Teaching Academy was “the best thing since sliced bread.”
+- The peer reviewers from the Higher Learning Commission told the Academy staff and the Academy Advisory Board that the Teaching Academy was “the best thing since sliced bread.”

-- Director Tara Gray was invited to speak on the Teaching Academy model before Thai university presidents and several hundred other educators in Thailand.
+- Director Tara Gray was invited to speak on the Teaching Academy model before several hundred educators in Thailand.

 - The Teaching Academy was one of two teaching centers selected nationally for a visit from eight Thai delegates interested in founding similar centers in Thailand.

 - The Teaching Academy was singled out for praise by Dee Fink in his presidential address at POD Network, the national faculty development organization.